 Reporter & Author

-In 2014, Susan and Graham were awarded a fellowship from the Alicia Patterson Foundation for their project American Exile, a series of photos and interviews documenting the stories of immigrants who have been ordered deported from the United States.
+In 2014, Susan and Graham were awarded a fellowship from the Alicia Patterson Foundation for their project American Exile, photos and interviews documenting the stories of immigrants who have been ordered deported from the United States.
 That project was exhibited at Photoville in New York City in 2015 and at the Head On photo festival in Sydney, Australia in 2016.

 During the late 1990s, Susan was the CyberTimes Deputy Editor for The New York Times, assigning and editing articles about the Internet and new technologies.
-Previously, she worked as an editor for CNET in San Francisco, helping develop one of the first Web sites to publish articles about computers and digital life exclusively online.
+Previously, she worked as an editor for CNET in San Francisco, helping develop one of the first websites to publish articles about computers and digital life exclusively online.

 Susan has a B.A. in political science from Stanford University and spent two years after college teaching English and writing in Buenos Aires, Argentina.
-She is currently an adjunct professor in the journalism and design department at The New School in New York City.